wapmorgan/UnifiedArchive/README.md

     ```

 2. At the beginning, try to open the file with automatic detection of a format
 by name.
-In case of successful recognition a `UnifiedArchive` object will be
+In case of successful recognition an `UnifiedArchive` object will be
 returned.
-In case of failure - **null**
+In case of failure - _null_ will be returned.

     ```php
     $archive = UnifiedArchive::open('filename.rar');